Carbon Steel

 Carbon Steel and Alloy Steel

-Marco is a supplier of carbon steel wire cloth and gratings.
-We carry a variety of carbon steel grades including: 1018, A36, 1144, 12L14, A366/1008, A513 & 8620.
+Marco is a supplier of carbon steel wire cloth, expanded metal, perforated metal, and gratings.
+We carry a variety of carbon steel grades, including: 1018, A36, 1144, 12L14, A366/1008, A513 & 8620.

 There are four types of carbon steel based on the amount of carbon present in the alloy.
 Lower carbon steels are softer and more easily formed, and steels with a higher carbon content are harder and stronger, but less ductile, and they become more difficult to machine and weld.
 Below are the properties of the grades of carbon steel: